This style guide is based on good practice and is aimed at content writers and editors who are writing for the web.

 Names and titles

-The Acting Vice-Chancellor's full title is Acting Vice-Chancellor Dr Anthony Freeling.
+The Vice-Chancellor's full title is Vice-Chancellor Professor Deborah Prentice.

 Use spaces (not full stops) after initials.
 For example, write Dr M P S Handley.